imagekit-developer/imagekit-uppy-plugin/README.md

     })
 ```

 The plugin makes an HTTP GET request to `authenticationEndpoint` and expects a JSON response with three fields i.e. `signature`, `token` and `expire`.
+In addition, the plugin adds a query parameter t with a random value to ensure that the request URL is unique and the response is not cached in Safari iOS.
+Your backend can ignore this query parameter.

 Learn [how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) on your server using ImageKit.io server-side SDKs.